jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 ----

-So far, all the tests show that I get AttributeError_ when I use a name that is NOT in an :ref:`object<what is a class?>`.
+So far, all the tests show that I get AttributeError_ when I use a name that is NOT in an :ref:`object<everything is an object>`.

 ----